Frequently Asked Questions

 Do you offer Medicare rebates?

-Medicare rebates for autism assessments may be available for individuals under 25 when referred by a paediatrician or psychiatrist under specific Medicare criteria.
+Medicare rebates for autism assessments may be available for some individuals under 25 years of age when referred by a paediatrician or psychiatrist under specific Medicare criteria.
+Eligibility requirements and rebate amounts vary depending on the referral pathway and services involved.

-If you are unsure whether you are eligible for a Medicare rebate, please speak with your GP or referring medical specialist.
-Rebates are processed after payment of the session fee.
+If you are unsure whether you may be eligible for a Medicare rebate, please speak with your GP, paediatrician, psychiatrist, or referring medical specialist.

 Can I claim through private health insurance?